bluestar404/lp3/README.md

-This repository contains all proograms from SPPU 2019 patterns LP3 subject
+This repository contains all programs from SPPU 2019 patterns LP3 subject